sillysam100/oemer/README.md

 </p>

-The dewarping map will be apply to all the predicted informations by the two models.
+The dewarping map will be applied to all the predicted informations produced by the two NN models.

 ### Staffline Extraction

-After dewarping, stafflines will be parsed.
-This step plays the most important role, as this is the foundation to all the later steps.
+After dewarping, stafflines are being parsed first.
+This step plays the most important role during the whole process, as this is the foundation to all later steps.
 Ths most important information is `unit_size`, which is the interval between stafflines.
-It's obvious that all the sizes, distance-related information in a music score all relate to the interval, or gap, of stafflines.
+It's obvious that all the size-related and distance-related information in a music score, all relate to the interval size of stafflines.

-The stafflines are processed part-by-part horizontally, as shown below:
+Stafflines are processed part-by-part horizontally, as shown below:

 <p align='center'>
     <img width="50%" src="figures/staffs.jpg">
 </p>

 For each part, the algorithm finds the lines by accumulating positive pixels by rows.
-After summarizing the counts for each row, we get the following statistics:
+After summarizing the amounts for each row, we get the following statistics:

 <p align='center'>
     <img width="50%" src="figures/staffline_peaks.png">